Google Shopping Ads: Everything You Need to Know

 A"Your products will show in United States in English" message with editable country and language

-Then, either enter the URL of your product feed file or upload it from your computer.
+Enter the URL of your product feed file or upload it from your computer.

 "Enter a URL or upload a file" window